Last Updated: 20th August 2025

 So think carefully before choosing your matching coefficient.
 Don’t worry, you can always change your preference from the Settings page.

-As a part of our philosophy to remain as talent-centric as possible, we have decide to keep the matching coefficient at 50% or higher to ensure that we only notify candidates of relevant jobs.
+As a part of our philosophy to remain as talent-centric as possible, we have decided to keep the matching coefficient at 50% or higher to ensure that we only notify candidates of relevant jobs.
 Unlike other platforms, our aim is not to overload candidates with potential jobs but to optimise your time and effort in finding a dream job by only showing you high-fit jobs.
 The matching coefficient is an important part of that commitment.

 “Quality over Quantity”